ollyholly/bank-tech-test/README.md

 # Bank Tech Test (Week 10 at Makers Academy)

-A command line app that can help user create bank account, make deposits, withdraw money and print the account statement.
+A command line app that can help a user to create a bank account, make deposits, withdraw money and print the account statement.
 <br><br>

 ## How to Install

 Describe how to install and run your code and tests.

-Clone the repo and in the project folder run:
+Clone the repository.
+In the project folder run:

 ```
 npm install